 One year a plague hits with a 25% survival rate, that is, it kills 75% of the population.
 Like all infections, there is a genetic component.
 Some people are more resistant than others.
-In the 'happily ever after' family with four children all with the same genetics, there is only a 25% chance that a single child will survive to reproduce since all four children share the same genetics.
-In the family with four children, each with different genetics, there is a 68% chance that there will be at least one child who will survive to reproduce.
-Thus, men and women with many partners pass on their genes more effectively than those that don't.
+In the 'happily ever after' family with four children all with the same genetics, if that family has genetics that are susceptible to the plague, all the children may die.
+In the family with four children, each with different genetics, the odds (68%) are that there will be at least one child who will survive to reproduce.
+This is one example of how, men and women with many partners pass on their genes more effectively than those that don't.
 Genetics doesn't care for morality or happily ever after.
 We are the inheritors of these genetic programs and this is what we are up against.